telehash/telehash-java/README.md

       connections, congested links, etc.
 * Support IPv6
 * Specialized exception classes.
+* The early exploratory code has many needless buffer copies for simplicity.
+We need a new approach to minimize copies for greater performance.
 * Android
     * Decide on a minimum supported version of Android.
     * Evaluate Android's built-in Bouncy Castle.
 (The built-in version